Preferred staffing profile

 Where it is proposed to vary the duties of existing employees, local consultation will need to occur within the context of the terms and conditions of employment of the employees affected by the proposed variation.

 The learning specialist role is aimed at building excellence in teaching and learning within the teaching service.
 Learning specialists are highly skilled classroom practitioners who continue to spend the majority of their time in the classroom.
-Recruitment Online has been updated to enable advertisement of learning specialist positions from the commencement of Term 4 2017 for take up in 2018.

 Given the importance of these roles in building excellence in teaching and learning, schools will be required to establish learning specialist positions based on the number of classroom teacher positions in a school’s workforce profile.
 This requirement will apply to schools with more than 80 students based on a ratio of 1 learning specialist position for every 18 full-time equivalent classroom teachers as set out below: